 Gene Therapy for Alzheimer's Disease and Ethical Aspects of Genome Editing (2020-2021)

-This project aims to advance research and development of the new gene therapy technologies that will be applicable to treating age-related brain diseases such as LOAD.
+This project team examined the causative factors and the mechanisms behind the onset of Late-onset Alzheimer’s Disease (LOAD) in order to advance the research and development of new gene therapy technologies applicable to treating age-related brain diseases.

-The project team will design an experimental plan and participate in laboratory experiments that will test the hypothesis that the association of the APOE gene with LOAD is mediated by dysregulation of APOE expression.
-The team will focus on modulating APOE expression levels as a therapeutic target for LOAD using innovative genome and epigenome editing tools based on CRISPR/Cas9 technologies.
+Team members designed an experimental plan and participated in experiments to test the hypothesis that the association of the APOE gene with LOAD is mediated by dysregulation of APOE expression.
+The team focused on modulating APOE expression levels as a therapeutic target for LOAD using innovative genome and epigenome editing tools based on CRISPR/Cas9 technologies.
 The outcomes of this research will greatly facilitate the development of “smart” drugs for treating LOAD.

-In addition, the team will investigate ethical, legal and social questions related to the CRISPR/Cas9 technology and gene therapy for LOAD and other late-onset neurodegenerative conditions.
-Team members will undertake case studies of earlier gene therapies and trace their development; evaluate the ethical issues associated with the use of gene editing technologies; analyze novel questions of cost and pricing for so-called “one and done” therapies; and mine the literature for approaches to late-onset diseases that have reckoned with both treatment and quality-of-life issues.
+At the same time, team members investigated the ethical, legal and social questions related to the CRISPR/Cas9 technology and gene therapy for LOAD and other late-onset neurodegenerative conditions.
+Team members undertook case studies of earlier gene therapies and traced their development; evaluated the ethical issues associated with the use of gene editing technologies; analyzed novel questions of cost and pricing for so-called “one and done” therapies; and mined the literature for approaches to late-onset diseases that have reckoned with both treatment and quality-of-life issues.

 Summer 2020 – Spring 2021

-See earlier related team, Gene Therapy in Alzheimer’s Disease: Novel Therapies and Ethical Aspects of Somatic Gene Editing (2019-2020).
+See related teams, Treating Alzheimer's with Gene Therapy and the Ethical, Legal and Social Implications (2021-2022) and Gene Therapy in Alzheimer’s Disease: Novel Therapies and Ethical Aspects of Somatic Gene Editing (2019-2020).

 Image: Mouse model of Alzheimer's disease, by NIH Image Gallery, licensed under CC BY-NC 2.0